Proussy

 Proussy ([pʁusi]) is a former commune in the Calvados department in the Normandy region in northwestern France.
 On 1 January 2016, it was merged into the new commune of Condé-en-Normandie.

 In August 1944 as World War II was being fought, Proussy served as the location of Field Marshal Bernard Law Montgomery's tactical headquarters.

+The former commune is part of the area known as Suisse Normande.